tearust/t-rust/obsidian/dev_portal_design/README.md

 ## Developers qualification

 Anyone can be a developer.
-There is no special developer qualification or registration.
+There's no special developer qualification or registration.
 So we will use the name "users or devs" to all users who think themselves developers and use this Dev Portal.

 ## Expense limit

 The same as any other TApps, users need to set "expense limit" before using Dev Portal.
-All charges will be drawn from user layer 2 account within the expense limit.
+All charges will be drawn from user's layer 2 account within the expense limit.

 # Create a TApp